 - (5) The amounts shown in columns (f) through (h) of this row represent the number of shares the Named Officers are eligible to earn at the threshold, target and maximum levels in connection with the target PBRSUs granted to the Named Officers in March 2020 under the Growth Performance Plan pursuant to the stockholder-approved 2019 Plan for the 2020-2022 performance cycle.
 The threshold amounts represent the number of shares that would be earned if performance against the pre-established performance measures is at the lowest level resulting in an award being paid, while the target and maximum amounts represent the number of shares that would be earned if performance against the pre-established performance measures is at target and maximum levels, respectively.
 The awards are also subject to a relative total shareholder return modifier.
 The aggregate grant date fair value of such awards is included in column (e) of the Summary Compensation Table.
 As described in more detail on pages 41 to 43 of the CD&A, these PBRSUs provide the Named Officers with an opportunity to earn shares of Common Stock, the amount of which will be determined based on our performance against pre-established performance measures over the three-year performance period from January 1, 2020 to December 31, 2022.
 Target award opportunities were expressed in dollars and converted into the target number of PBRSUs based on the price of our Common Stock on the date of grant.
 Since he joined Colgate in November 2020, Mr. Sutula did not receive a grant of PBRSUs under the Growth Performance Plan in 2020.
-Since Mr. Jakobsen was eligible for retirement when he departed from Colgate on December 31, 2020, his ultimate number of shares earned at the conclusion of the performance period will be prorated to reflect the proportion of the performance period for which he was employed. - (6) The stock option awards and restricted stock unit awards made to Mr. Sutula in connection with his hiring were approved by the P&O Committee on October 28, 2020 with a grant date of November 9, 2020, his first day of employment at Colgate.
+Since Mr. Jakobsen was eligible for retirement when he departed from Colgate on December 31, 2020, Mr. Sutula did not receive a grant of PBRSUs under the Growth Performance Plan in 2020.
+Since Mr. Jakobsen was eligible for retirement when he departed from Colgate on December 31, 2020, Mr. Sutula did not receive a grant of shares earned at the conclusion of the performance period for which he was employeed. - (6) The stock option awards and restricted stock unit awards made to Mr. Sutula in connection with his hiring were approved by the P&O Committee on October 28, 2020 with a grant date of November 9, 2020, his first day of employment at Colgate.
 These awards were made under the stockholder-approved 2019 Plan on terms negotiated at arm's length with the purpose of compensating him for awards from his former employer that he forfeited upon joining Colgate.
 The aggregate grant date fair values of such awards are included in columns (e) and (f) of the Summary Compensation Table.
 The stock options shown in column (j) have an exercise price equal to the closing price of our Common Stock on the date of grant, a term of eight years and vest in equal annual installments over three years.
-10,689 of the restricted stock unit awards will vest in equal annual installments over three years and 16,875 of the restricted stock unit awards will vest in February 2023.
+10,689 of the restricted stock unit awards will vest in equal annual installments over three years.